 -

-Penguins Take Gamble In Acquiring Yegor Chinakov
+Penguins Take Gamble In Acquiring Yegor Chinakhov

 There’s a new face in town for the Pittsburgh Penguins.
-On Monday, the team announced a trade with the Columbus Blue Jackets that saw them land winger Yegor Chinakov.
+On Monday, the team announced a trade with the Columbus Blue Jackets that saw them land winger Yegor Chinakhov.
 Going back to Columbus is a second round pick in 2026 (originally belonging to St. Louis), a third round pick in 2027 (0riginally belonging to Washington),…

 -